-We did not de-designate any instruments from hedge accounting treatment during the years ended December 31, 2014, 2013 and 2012.
-Gains or losses related to hedge ineffectiveness recognized in earnings during the years ended December 31, 2014, 2013 and 2012 were not material.
-At December 31, 2014, the estimated amount of net gains, net of income tax expense, which are expected to be reclassified out of AOCI and into earnings within the next twelve months is \$7.4 million if exchange and interest rates do not fluctuate from the levels at December 31, 2014.
+We did not de-designate any instruments from hedge accounting treatment during the years ended December 31, 2015, 2014 and 2013.
+Gains or losses related to hedge ineffectiveness recognized in earnings during the years ended December 31, 2015, 2014 and 2013 were not material.
+At December 31, 2015, the estimated amount of net gains, net of income tax expense, which are expected to be reclassified out of AOCI and into earnings within the next twelve months is \$2.3 million if exchange and interest rates do not fluctuate from the levels at December 31, 2015.

-We enter into foreign currency exchange contracts for amounts that are less than the full value of forecasted intercompany inventory purchases and sales.
-Our hedging strategy related to intercompany inventory purchases and sales is to employ the full amount of our hedges for the succeeding year at the conclusion of our budgeting process for that year.
+We hedge approximately 85% of the estimated exposure from intercompany product purchases and sales denominated in the euro, British pound, Canadian dollar, Japanese yen, Australian dollar and Swiss franc.
+We have additional unhedged foreign currency exposures related to foreign services and emerging markets where it is not practical to hedge.
 We primarily utilize foreign currency exchange contracts with durations of less than 24 months.
 Quarterly, we enter into contracts to hedge incremental portions of anticipated foreign currency transactions for the current and following year.
 As a result, our risk with respect to foreign currency exchange rate fluctuations and the notional value of foreign currency exchange contracts may vary throughout the year.
 The U.S. dollar is the currency purchased or sold in all of our foreign currency exchange contracts.
-The notional amount of foreign currency exchange contracts to hedge forecasted intercompany inventory purchases and sales totaled \$186.7 million and \$168.3 million at December 31, 2014 and December 31, 2013, respectively.
+The notional amount of foreign currency exchange contracts to hedge forecasted intercompany inventory purchases and sales totaled \$176.1 million and \$186.7 million at December 31, 2015 and December 31, 2014, respectively.

-We have entered into forward fixed interest rate swap agreements to manage the economic effect of variable interest obligations on amounts borrowed under the terms of the Credit Facility.
-Beginning on March 30, 2012, the variable interest rate associated with \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.36% plus the Credit Spread through June 30, 2016.
+We have entered into forward fixed interest rate swap agreements to manage the economic effect of variable interest obligations on amounts borrowed under the terms of our Credit Facility.
+Beginning on March 30, 2012, the variable interest rate associated with \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.36% plus the range of applicable interest rate fixed credit spreads ("Credit Spread") through June 30, 2016.
 Beginning on March 28, 2013, the variable interest rate associated with an additional \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.64% plus the Credit Spread through June 30, 2016.
-Two of our forward fixed interest rate swap agreements expired on March 31, 2012.
-Under these agreements, the variable interest rate associated with \$80 million of borrowings outstanding under the Credit Facility had been effectively fixed at 2% plus the Credit Spread.